isomerpages/nrf-psta/index.md

       subtitle: Corporates, universities, research institutions and technology firms encouraged to submit nominations for Singapore's top Science and Technology Awards
-      button: SUBMIT YOUR NOMINATIONS BY 20 JANUARY 2025
+      button: SUBMIT YOUR NOMINATIONS BY 5PM ON 20 JANUARY 2025
       url: /nominate/
   - infopic:
       title: President's Foreword